 Denver is a very small town located in the state of North Carolina.
-With a population of 2,354 people and four constituent neighborhoods, Denver is the 288th largest community in North Carolina.
+With a population of 2,697 people and six constituent neighborhoods, Denver is the 264th largest community in North Carolina.

-The per capita income in Denver in 2010 was $24,978, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $99,912 for a family of four.
+The per capita income in Denver in 2018 was $32,329, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $129,316 for a family of four.
 However, Denver contains both very wealthy and poor people as well.

 The people who call Denver home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Denver residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Denver include German, English, French , and Scottish.
+The greatest number of Denver residents report their race to be White, followed by Asian.
+Important ancestries of people in Denver include German, English, Irish, European, and Italian.

 The most common language spoken in Denver is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.